H-Software/Zabbix-II/zabbix-templates/juniper-switches/README.md

-juniper-switch-ex
+juniper-switches
 =========

-1. juniper switch EX - CPU Usage
+1. Template SNMP_Juniper Switch EX - Chassis Stats
 =====

 Requirements
 -----

-All this templates were tested for Zabbix 2.0.6 and higher.
+All this templates were tested with Zabbix 2.0.x and Centos 6.x x86_64.

-This template tested on Centos 6.4 x86_64 OS.
+Supproted devices are:
+Switches EX series (tested on 4200,2200)
+Juniper Qfabric
+Juniper VC (virtual chassis) with EX 3300

 Instalation
 -----